EB-1C Inter-Corporate Green Card

 The EB-1C inter-corporate green card option usually requires the investor to be well established abroad in his business.
 As a result, this option might not work for a smaller business.
 The investor needs to show that he or she has worked for his foreign company in a managerial capacity for at least one out of the last three years.
 Furthermore, the investor needs to buy a similar business to the foreign one so that eventually the investor can move to and run that business in the United States.
 When the investor arrives in the United States, he or she needs to take a senior management role in the new company.

 To qualify to apply for the green card, the investor needs to own at least 50 percent of the business in the United States for at least one year.
 It takes another year for the approval to be processed.
-So if everything goes smoothly, it would take about two years before the foreign investor could move to the United States with his family.
+So if everything goes smoothly, it would take about two years before the foreign investor could move to the United States with his family using this preference category.

 The EB-1C green card is an important alternative way for an investor to immigrate to the United States.
 For many smart investors and business owners, the EB-1C greencard might take less time and require less money than the EB5 investor immigration program.

 Attorney for the EB-1C Green Card in The Woodlands, TX

 Luis H. Hess represents ambitious entrepreneurs and business owners in search of exciting opportunities.
 Whether the business owner is looking to make a fresh start, pursuing the next big commercial investment, or seeking to expand their business into the greater Houston area, Luis H. Hess can help them navigate a complex and fast-changing legal and regulatory system.

 At Luis F. Hess, PLLC, we can help you select the best visa to facilitate your goals, figure out the ideal business structure for your new enterprise, or help you protect your investment from financial and legal risk.
 No matter your goals, Luis F. Hess has the legal experience you need to fulfill your American Dream.